Sri Lanka faces looming food crisis with stunted rice crop

 WORSE TO COME

-Food inflation is already at more than 90% year-on-year, according to July data, and the World Food Programme (WFP) estimates that about 6.7 million Sri Lankans out of a population of 22 million are not eating enough.
+Food inflation is already at more than 90 percent year-on-year, according to July data, and the World Food Programme (WFP) estimates that about 6.7 million Sri Lankans out of a population of 22 million are not eating enough.

 There may be more pain to come.